 iii) If the receiving AP MLD cannot support NSEP priority access for the initiating non-AP MLD or EHT non-AP STA for any other reason, the receiving AP MLD shall set the Status Code field with a value of NSEP_DENIED_OTHER_REASON as defined in 9.4.1.9 (Status Code field).

-2) If the receiving MLD or EHT STA is a non-AP MLD or EHT non-AP STA, the receiving non-AP MLD or EHT non-AP STA should set the Status Code field to a value of SUCCESS.
+2) If the receiving entity is a non-AP MLD or EHT non-AP STA, the receiving non-AP MLD or EHT non-AP STA should set the Status Code field to a value of SUCCESS.
 If instructed by a higher layer function to reject the NSEP priority access, the non-AP MLD or EHT non-AP STA may set the Status Code field with a value of NSEP_DENIED_OTHER_REASON as defined in 9.4.1.9 (Status Code field).
 [CIDs #1469, #1471]

-c) If the Status Code in the MLME-NSEPPRIACCESS.response primitive is equal to SUCCESS, the receiving AP MLD or EHT STA shall enable NSEP priority access so that traffic subsequently transmitted traffic to the requesting non-AP MLD or EHT non-AP STA receives NSEP priority access treatment using a procedure defined in 35.10.3 (NSEP priority access procedure).
+c) If the Status Code in the MLME-NSEPPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving AP MLD or EHT non-AP STA shall enable NSEP priority access so that traffic subsequently transmitted traffic to the requesting non-AP MLD or EHT non-AP STA receives NSEP priority access treatment using the procedure defined in 35.10.3 (NSEP priority access procedure).

-d) If the Status Code in the MLME-NSEPPRIACCESS.response primitive is equal to a value other than SUCCESS, the receiving AP MLD or EHT STA shall not apply NSEP priority access to traffic subsequently transmitted to the requesting non-AP MLD or EHT non-AP STA NSEP traffic.
+d) If the Status Code in the MLME-NSEPPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving AP MLD or EHT non-AP STA shall not apply NSEP priority access to traffic subsequently transmitted to the requesting non-AP MLD or EHT non-AP STA NSEP traffic.

 Upon receipt of an NSEP Priority Access Request frame (9.6.34.2 (NSEP Priority Access Request frame

-format)) with a value of Disable in the RequestType field NSEP Priority Access Teardown (9.6.36.3 (NSEP Priority Access Teardown frame details)) [CID #1127], an AP MLD or EHT STA with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access enabled shall use the following procedure to disable NSEP priority access.
+format)) with a value of Disable in the RequestType field NSEP Priority Access Teardown frame (9.6.36.3 (NSEP Priority Access Teardown frame details)) [CID #1127], an AP MLD or EHT non-AP STA with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access enabled shall use the following procedure to disable NSEP priority access.

-a) The receiving AP MLD or EHT STA shall issue an MLME-NSEPPRIACCESS.indication primitive with the value of Disable in the Request Type field.
+a) The receiving AP MLD or EHT non-AP STA shall issue an MLME-NSEPPRIACCESSTEARDOWN.indication primitive.

 1) Upon receipt of the MLME-NSEPPRIACCESS.response primitive, the receiving STA shall respond with an NSEP Priority Access Response frame (9.6.34.3 (NSEP Priority Access Response frame format)) with a value of SUCCESS in the Status Code field.
 [CID #1127]

-2) The receiving AP MLD or EHT STA shall disable NSEP priority access so that traffic subsequently transmitted traffic to the requesting non-AP MLD or EHT non-AP STA does not receive NSEP priority access treatment.
+2) The receiving AP MLD or EHT non-AP STA shall disable NSEP priority access so that traffic subsequently transmitted traffic to the requesting non-AP MLD or EHT non-AP STA does not receive NSEP priority access treatment.

-35.10.2.2.3.2 Recipient is a non-AP MLD or EHT non-AP STA
+35.10.2.2.3.2 Recipient is a non-AP MLD or EHT non-AP STA (CID#1707)

 Upon receipt of an NSEP Priority Access Enable Request frame (9.6.36.2 (NSEP Priority Access Enable Response frame details)) [CIDs #1119, #1488, #2565], a non-AP MLD or EHT non-AP STA with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access disabled shall enable NSEP priority access using the following procedure.